Foundations of statistics: Bayesian inference versus frequentist inference

-Two distinct interpretations of probability have existed for a long time, one based on objective evidence and the other on subjective degrees of belief.
-The debate between Gauss and Laplace could have taken place more than 200 years ago, giving rise to two competing schools of statistics.
-Classical inferential statistics emerged primarily during the second quarter of the 20th century, largely in response to the controversial principle of indifference used in Bayesian probability at that time.
-The resurgence of Bayesian inference was a reaction to the limitations of frequentist probability, leading to further developments and reactions.
+Two different interpretations of probability (based on objective evidence and subjective degrees of belief) have long existed.
+Gauss and Laplace could have debated alternatives more than 200 years ago.
+Two competing schools of statistics have developed as a consequence.

+Classical inferential statistics was largely developed in the second quarter of the 20th century, much of it in reaction to the (Bayesian) probability of the time which utilized the controversial principle of indifference to establish prior probabilities.
+The rehabilitation of Bayesian inference was a reaction to the limitations of frequentist probability.
+More reactions followed.
+While the philosophical interpretations are old, the statistical terminology is not.
+The current statistical terms "Bayesian" and "frequentist" stabilized in the second half of the 20th century.

-While the philosophical interpretations have a long history, the specific statistical terminology is relatively recent.
-The terms "Bayesian" and "frequent" became standardized in the second half of the 20th century.
-However, the terminology can be confusing, as the "classical" interpretation of probability aligns with Bayesian principles, while "classical" statistics follow the frequentist approach.
-Moreover, even within the term "frequentist," there are variations in interpretation, differing between philosophy and physics.
+The (philosophical, mathematical, scientific, statistical) terminology is confusing: the "classical" interpretation of probability is Bayesian while "classical" statistics is frequentist.
+"Frequentist" also has varying interpretations—different in philosophy than in physics.

-The intricate details of philosophical probability interpretations are explored elsewhere.
-In the field of statistics, these alternative interpretations allow for the analysis of different datasets using distinct methods based on various models, aiming to achieve slightly different objectives.
-When comparing the competing schools of thought in statistics, pragmatic criteria beyond philosophical considerations are taken into account.
+The nuances of philosophical probability interpretations are discussed elsewhere.
+In statistics, the alternative interpretations enable the analysis of different data using different methods based on different models to achieve slightly different goals.
+Any statistical comparison of the competing schools considers pragmatic criteria beyond the philosophical.

 Major contributors

-Fisher and Neyman were significant figures in the development of frequentist (classical) methods.
-While Fisher had a unique interpretation of probability that differed from Bayesian principles, Neyman adhered strictly to the frequentist approach.
-In the realm of Bayesian statistical philosophy, mathematics, and methods, de Finetti, Jeffreys, and Savage emerged as notable contributors during the 20th century.
-Savage played a crucial role in popularizing de Finetti's ideas in English-speaking regions and establishing rigorous Bayesian mathematics.
-In 1965, Dennis Lindley's two-volume work titled "Introduction to Probability and Statistics from a Bayesian Viewpoint" played a vital role in introducing Bayesian methods to a wide audience.
-For three generations, statistics have progressed significantly, and the views of early contributors are not necessarily considered authoritative in present times.
+Two major contributors to frequentist (classical) methods were Fisher and Neyman.
+Fisher's interpretation of probability was idiosyncratic (but strongly non-Bayesian).
+Neyman's views were rigorously frequentist.
+Three major contributors to 20th century Bayesian statistical philosophy, mathematics, and methods were de Finetti, Jeffreys and Savage.
+Savage popularized de Finetti's ideas in the English-speaking world and made Bayesian mathematics rigorous.
+In 1965, Dennis Lindley's 2 volume work "Introduction to Probability and Statistics from a Bayesian Viewpoint" brought Bayesian methods to a wide audience.
+Statistics has advanced over the past three generations.
+The "authoritative" views of the early contributors are not all current.

 Contrasting approaches

 Frequentist inference

-The earlier description briefly highlights frequentist inference, which encompasses Fisher's "significance testing" and Neyman-Pearson's "hypothesis testing."
-Frequentist inference incorporates various perspectives and allows for scientific conclusions, operational decisions, and parameter estimation with or without confidence intervals.
+Frequentist inference is partially and tersely described above in (Fisher's "significance testing" vs. Neyman–Pearson "hypothesis testing").
+Frequentist inference combines several different views.
+The result is capable of supporting scientific conclusions, making operational decisions, and estimating parameters with or without confidence intervals.
+Frequentist inference is based solely on (one set of) evidence.

 Bayesian inference

-A classical frequency distribution provides information about the probability of the observed data.
-By applying Bayes' theorem, a more abstract concept is introduced, which involves estimating the probability of a hypothesis (associated with a theory) given the data.
-This concept, formerly referred to as "inverse probability," is realized through Bayesian inference.
-Bayesian inference involves updating the probability estimate for a hypothesis as new evidence becomes available.
-It explicitly considers both the evidence and prior beliefs, enabling the incorporation of multiple sets of evidence.
+A classical frequency distribution describes the probability of the data.
+The use of Bayes' theorem allows a more abstract concept – the probability of a hypothesis (corresponding to a theory) given the data.
+The concept was once known as "inverse probability".
+Bayesian inference updates the probability estimate for a hypothesis as additional evidence is acquired.
+Bayesian inference is explicitly based on the evidence and prior opinion, which allows it to be based on multiple sets of evidence.